The award-winning Flashes & Flames is written by Colin Morrison, who is variously a director and consultant of digital,

 In the UK, Colin was chairman from 2001-16 of the Royal National Children’s Foundation.
 He is now Chair of the government’s Boarding School Partnerships which helps local authorities to place vulnerable, disadvantaged young people at boarding schools throughout the country.

 He is a Fellow of the Royal Society of Arts (FRSA), and of the Industry & Parliament Trust; and a Freeman of the City of London and a Liveryman of the Worshipful Company of Stationers & Newspaper Makers.
-He is a member of the Cook Society and the Royal Television Society, and a Council member of The Media Society.
+He is a member of the Cook Society, the Royal Television Society, and The Media Society.
 He was formerly: chairman of Magazine Publishers of Australia, and of British Business Press; and a director of the UK Professional Publishers’ Association.
+He was awarded the OBE in 2018.

 Colin Morrison can be contacted via: email@example.com Twitter: @ColinMorrisonUK.